UK zoo names white rhino 'Queenie' after Elizabeth II | DW | 12.03.2022

 White rhinos were on the verge of extinction in the early 1900s, with only around 20 to 50 remaining in their African homeland.

-Numbers have recovered somewhat after being offered protection.
+Numbers have recovered somewhat after the animals were offered protection.
 Even so, births in captivity remain rare, the wildlife park said.

 Only five white rhinos have been born in the UK over the past year, and 12 in European zoos, the park said.